pepstock-org/Charba-Wiki/docs/Annotation.md

 Both box and line annotations provide a set of callbacks which can be enabled to catch events on them.

-To catch events is enough to set the events which you want to catch at [AnnotationOptions](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/annotation/AnnotationOptions.html) and set a callback instance into the annotation.
+To catch events is enough to set the events which you want to catch at [AnnotationOptions](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/annotation/AnnotationOptions.html) and set a callback instance in the annotation.

 These are the table of callbacks to implement: